epam/ai-dial/docs/architecture.md

 #### Authentication and Authorization

-AI DIAL provides native support for [OpenID Connect](https://openid.net/developers/how-connect-works/) and [OAuth2](https://oauth.net/2/) and offers integration with various Identity Providers (IDP) such as Azure AD, Auth0, Okta and Cognito where you can define user roles and attributes to support your custom permissions model.
+AI DIAL provides native support for [OpenID Connect](https://openid.net/developers/how-connect-works/) and [OAuth2](https://oauth.net/2/) and offers integration with various Identity Providers (IDP) such as Azure AD, Auth0, Okta, Microsoft Entra, Google OAuth2, and AWS Cognito where you can define user roles and attributes to support your custom permissions model.
 Additionally, you can leverage Keycloak to work with even wider range of IDPs.

+> Refer to [IDP Configuration](./Deployment/idp-configuration/auth0.md) to view deployment tutorials for supported IDP providers.

 There are two methods of CORE API calls authorization supported: JWT token and key.
 Both options provide granular permission management, allowing you to control access to specific functionalities or resources.
-Additionally, these authorization methods also enable rate and cost control, giving you the ability to manage the frequently of API calls.
+Additionally, these authorization methods also enable rate and cost control, giving you the ability to manage the frequency of API calls.

-> Refer to [Roles Management](./tutorials/roles-management.md) to learn how to create roles and add them to AI DIAL.
+> Refer to [API Keys Roles and Limits](./tutorials/roles-management.md) to learn how to authenticate and authorize API keys.

 #### Load Balancer